About Dr. Geoff Appelboom

 Dr. Geoff Appelboom was born into a family of doctors, as his father and grandfather were rheumatologists.
 Growing up, he was exposed to patients in need of treatment for spinal diseases, and as a medical student, he witnessed the transformative power of surgery.
 These experiences motivated Dr. Appelboom to help his patients utilize surgical options to treat their conditions.
 He strives to ensure that each individual receives personalized medical care, tailored to his or her needs and desired outcome by using the most minimally invasive options available.

-Dr. Appelboom received his undergraduate degree and medical degree from Université libre de Bruxelles (ULB) School of Medicine in Belgium, where he graduated Summa Cum Laude.
-Dr. Appelboom completed his Master’s Degree in Stereotactic Radiosurgery at La Sorbonne University in Paris and his Neurosurgery Residency at ULB University Hospital.
-Dr. Appelboom subsequently completed his fellowship training in minimally invasive and deformity spine at Stanford University.
+Dr. Appelboom received his undergraduate and medical degree from ULB School of Medicine, where he graduated Magna Cum Laude.
+Dr. Appelboom further completed his Master’s Degree in Stereotactic Radiosurgery at La Sorbonne University in Paris and his Neurosurgery Residency at ULB University Hospital, which is considered the first worldwide WHO Collaborating Centre for Research and Training in Neurosurgery before being recruited at Stanford University.

-He spent three years performing integrated Ph.D. research, focusing on genetic predictors of vascular fragility as the lead scientist at Columbia University in the Cerebrovascular Laboratory.
-He has published over 60 peer-reviewed research papers in Stroke, Translational Stroke Research, Current Atherosclerosis Reports, Journal of Neurology, Neurosurgery & Psychiatry, has authored three book chapters, and has served on editorial boards for five neurosurgery journals.
+During his residency, he spent three years performing integrated Ph.D. research at The Columbia University Medical Center, focusing on genetic predictors of vascular fragility as the lead scientist at Columbia University in the Cerebrovascular Laboratory.
+He has published over 70 peer-reviewed research papers on Stroke, Translational Stroke Research, Current Atherosclerosis Reports, Journal of Neurology, Neurosurgery & Psychiatry, has authored four book chapters, and has served on editorial boards for five medical journals.
 He is an active member in various professional societies including The American Association of Neurological Surgeons, The American Heart Society, The North American Spine Society, The Congress of Neurological Surgeons and The European Spine Society.

 In addition to working out of our Paterson office, Dr. Appelboom has the ability to treat and admit patients at the following area hospitals.